arjfabian/linux-cleanup/README.md

 **Note:**

 * This script **is not** guaranteed to delete existing configuration files, only the packages themselves.
-If you want to delete configuration files, perform a dry run (see [Optional Arguments](#optional-arguments) for more information) and check the documentation for all affected packages.
+If you want to delete configuration files, perform a dry run (see [Optional Arguments](#optional-arguments) for more information) and check the documentation for each affected package.

 * ⚠️ **Use with caution:** Always back up your system before running this script.
-Removing packages can have unintended consequences, such as:
+Removing packages may lead to unintended consequences, such as:

   * Removing critical system libraries.
   * Breaking dependencies for essential applications.
   * Uninstalling important security updates.